olinkl/how_to_lightning/readme.md

 ## install some tools
 apt update && apt upgrade
-apt-get install git build-essential htop -y
+apt-get install git build-essential htop tmux -y

 ## linux
 here we use debian.
 There is no perfect distribution.
 Debian as a good security focus and stable environment